ParthTrambadiya/multi-speaker-transcribe/README.md

 - The Amazon S3 PUT event triggers the `AWS Lambda function`.
 - The function invokes an asynchronous Amazon Transcribe API call on the uploaded audio file.
 - The transcription job runs and writes the output in JSON format to the target `S3 bucket`.
-- Target `S3 Bucket` triggerss PUT event and invoke `AWS Lambda function`.
+- Target `S3 Bucket` triggers PUT event and invoke `AWS Lambda function`.
 - That invoked lambda function get JSON file and convert that file into the CSV file and upload to `S3 Bucket`.
 - In website's Javascript code, continuously check for CSV file in every 1 minutes interval.
 - Once the CSV file available in `S3 Bucket`, we will have CSV file content at website page using `AWS SDK for Javascript`.